-Beneficiaries of international protection shall have access to healthcare under the same eligibility conditions as nationals of the Member State that has granted such them international protection.
+Beneficiaries of international protection shall have access to healthcare under the same eligibility conditions as nationals of the Member State that has granted [...] them international protection.

-DE, ES, RO, SE: scrutiny reservation.
+150 RO, SE: scrutiny reservation.

-SE: scrutiny reservation.
-DE: clarify why the current wording "which will then be provided at the same level and under the same eligibility conditions as nationals" from the QD was not included in the COM proposal.
+DE: prefers "without prejudice" instead of "notwithstanding". clarify why the current wording "which will then be provided at the same level and under the same eligibility conditions as nationals" from the QD was not included in the COM proposal.
 ES, NL: reservation on the differentiation made between both statuses.
-AT: wishes to maintain differences between the treatment of refugees and beneficiaries of subsidiary protection status.
+AT: reservation.
 It should be possible that the treatment of beneficiaries of subsidiary protection status regarding social security and social assistance can be limited to core benefits.
 COM: we cannot extend the "may" clause to both statuses due to international law (Geneva Convention); therefore, the status quo is kept.
-PRES: special non-contributory cash benefits no longer fall under social security but would now be part of social assistance, which in the case of beneficairies of subsidiary protection status can be limited to core benefits as defined in the recitals.
-During the last AWP, it was explained that MS would need to check on a case by case basis whether special non-contributory cash benefits fall under core benefits or not.
+PRES: special non-contributory cash benefits no longer fall under social security but would now be part of social assistance, which in the case of beneficiaries of subsidiary protection status can be limited to core benefits as defined in the recitals.
+During the AWP, it was explained that MS would need to check on a case by case basis whether special non-contributory cash benefits or not.

-2. Beneficiaries of international protection who have special needs, such as pregnant women, disabled people, persons who have undergone torture, rape or other serious forms of psychological, physical or sexual violence or minors who have been victims of any form of abuse, neglect, exploitation, torture, cruel, inhuman and degrading treatment or who have suffered from armed conflict shall be provided adequate healthcare, including treatment of mental disorders when needed, under the same eligibility conditions as nationals of the Member State that has granted them international protection.
-153
+2. Beneficiaries of international protection who have special needs, such as pregnant women, persons with a disability [...], persons who have [...] been subjected to torture, rape or other serious forms of psychological, physical or sexual violence or minors who have been victims of any form of abuse, neglect, exploitation, torture, cruel, inhuman and degrading treatment or who have suffered from armed conflict shall be provided adequate healthcare, including treatment of mental disorders when needed, under the same eligibility conditions as nationals of the Member State that has granted them international protection.151

-Unaccompanied minors
+Article 36 Unaccompanied minors